vllab-cau/vllab-cau.github.io/_pages/research.md

-   This project aims to develop a video surveillance system in construction sites by analyzing potential risks and hazards, collecting visual data, and developing deep learning based risk-detection algorithms.<br><br>
+   This project aims to develop a video surveillance system in construction sites by analyzing potential risks and hazards, collecting visual data, and developing deep learning based risk-detection algorithms.

-   Funded by National Research Foundation (NRF-BRL).
+   Funded by National Research Foundation (NRF-BRL). <br><br>

 -----
 **Pose Estimation for Bin-Picking with a 3D Model**
 <img src='/images/pose.png' width="260" align="left" style="margin-right:40px">

-   This project develops pose estimation and domain-transferred instance segmentation algorithms for a bin-picking problem of a robot.<br><br>
+   This project develops pose estimation and domain-transferred instance segmentation algorithms for a bin-picking problem of a robot.

-   Funded by Doosan Digital Innovation.
+   Funded by Doosan Digital Innovation. <br><br>

 -----
 ## Past Projects